User Interface

 Just found the new button in the button bar.

-Well there's no shortage of information available Smile !
+Well there's no shortage of information available !

 When first opening, the compass does not display, the screen is split and the top half blank, make he stat's full screen then half screen again and the compass displays.